ProjectMOSAIC/ggformula/cran-comments.md

 * addresses issues caused by the update of {ggplot2}
 * adds interactive features based on {ggiraph}, which has also been updated subsequent to {ggplot2}.

-I am aware of the use of ::: to access ggiraph:::layer_interactive().
-I have a request out for that function to be exported by the package.
-I'm hoping that will happen soonish.
-If it does not, I'll likely just copy the function into {ggformula}, but I'd rather not do that if it can be avoided.

 ## Test environments

 * local